Ingredion (INGR) Q3 2017 Results - Earnings Call Transcript

 Yeah.
 I think that we have been waiting for where the bottom is going to be for South America.
 And I think Brazil feels like it's reached that.
 I think one of the things that's important to highlight is the political stability, if you want to call it that, in both now Brazil and Argentina.
 Specifically in Argentina, it appears the Macri government has won in most recent parliamentary and Senate elections.
 And, so he seems to have more of a mandate.
 It seems like the President of Brazil is going to be able to finish his term.
 So, what I am feeling is that there's political stability between those two countries and they're very large trading partners with one another.
 And the GDP forecast for quarter four and for 2018 are certainly up in comparison to what they have been.

 So, we are seeing the feelings of green shoots in Brazil right now, so that we'll remain optimistic on that.
-And the Andean region imposed VAT which kind of moderates its growth and the consumer confidence there has come off a little bit.
+And the Andean region imposed VAT, which kind of moderates its growth and the consumer confidence there has come off a little bit.
 But, overall, again, it's a more specialties business for us and continues to grow nicely.
 But I would say that what's optimistic is the political stability and consumer confidence.
 Ilene talked about GDP increasing.
 Inflation is also coming down in both Argentina as well as Brazil.
 And also unemployment is coming down in Brazil.
 And so, we think all of those factors collectively make for a brighter outlook for 2018 than 2017.

 Farha Aslam - Stephens, Inc.